wilsonliaows/docs/recipes/testing-recipes.md

 # Testing tips

-### Using Sandbox Instances
+## Use sandbox
-If the application used provides sandbox accounts, they are recommended for testing recipes.
-This is to ensure no bad data is entered into the Production accounts until the recipe is properly configured and tested.
+If the connector supports sandbox accounts, they are recommended for testing recipes.
+This is to ensure no bad data is entered into the production accounts.

-### Adding 'Stops' to prevent unwanted actions from happening
+## Adding 'Stops' to prevent unwanted actions from happening
 Add a 'Stop' to the recipe when testing if the actions that follow are not needed.
 Click the '+' button below the last step in the recipe and drag it to the correct place.
 ![stop recipe](/assets/images/testing-recipes/Stoprecipe.JPG)